Studies in Irish phonology

 Kelly (1978, PhD Austin, Texas) is a comparative work dealing with the interface of phonology and morphology and offers a comparison of Irish with the native American language Southern Paiute which has a partially comparable system of initial mutation.
 Nilsen (1975, PhD Harvard) is a largely non-theoretical study of the sound structure of a dialect in west Galway.
 Ní Chiosáin (1991, PhD Amherst, Mass.) is quite different in its theoretical orientation and its application of recent phonological approaches to synchronic Irish data.
 Cyran (1997, PhD Lublin) is in a similar vein, in this case dedicated to an analysis of Southern Irish within a government phonology framework as is Bloch-Rozmej (1998).
 Both these Polish dissertations have been published.

-There are two other monographs on the sound system of Irish in the past few decades.
+There are two other monographs on the sound system of Irish from the past few decades.
 The first of these is Ó Siadhail and Wigger (1975).
 The title of this study, Córas fuaimeanna na Gaeilge, literally translates as ‘The sound pattern of Irish’, a direct reference to Chomsky and Halle (1968).
 One of the main aims of the authors is to posit abstract underlying forms which are taken to be those which form the basis of the different surface realisations in the various present-day dialects (see the discussion of nasalisation, Ó Siadhail and Wigger 1975: 32ff., as an example of this approach).
 While underlying forms may recapitulate history in that they are similar to those which were the outset for later changes, there is little justification in claiming that they still represent forms which speakers use to derive the surface forms of their respective dialects.
 The question of the possible psychological reality of underlying forms is not broached by the authors just mentioned, though Ó Siadhail seems to favour such reality, see the quotation in the following section.

 The second monograph, Modern Irish.
 Grammatical structure and dialectal variants (Ó Siadhail 1989), is one of the most difficult to assess, given its strengths and weaknesses.
 The work offer a solid description of the pronunciation and grammar of Modern Irish by a writer who knows his material well.
 The difficulty is that Ó Siadhail adheres to a view, first proposed by him in Ó Siadhail and Wigger (1975) and explicitly continued in the current monograph (Ó Siadhail 1989: xv), that all the dialects can be linked up with each other by positing abstract underlying forms.
 This idea, propounded in the immediate aftermath of The Sound Pattern of English by such authors as Newton (1972) for Modern Greek, had already been abandoned by the mid 1980s when this book was being written.